What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Many decisions individuals make are governed by responses they do not realize are occurring.
 There is often a psychological justification behind the desire for, negative perception of, or emotional reaction to specific stimuli.
 One of the ways humans can be influenced is through the perception of different shades of colors on the color wheel.

-Backed by decades of scientific research, color psychology, or color theory, posits that human behavior can be affected by seeing different colors.
-The psychology of color is often utilized in marketing, design, and related fields to help guide people's decisions and how they act daily.
-For example, many people associate the color red with "stop."
-Understanding color psychology can help you understand how colors influence business decisions, relationships, clothing, and more.
+Backed by decades of scientific research, color psychology, otherwise known as color theory, posits that human behavior can be affected by seeing different colors.
+Color theory is often utilized in marketing, design, and related fields to help guide people's decisions and how they act.
+For example, many people associate the color red with "stop".
+Understanding color psychology can help you understand how a popular color might influence business decisions, relationships, clothing, and more.

 Getty/AnnaStills